eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

 * **Web:** `eProsima's webpage <https://eprosima.com/>`_
 * **License request form:** |eprosima_monitor_pro_website|.

-The *eProsima Software License Agreement* governs all use of *Fast DDS Monitor Pro*.
+The *eProsima Software License Agreement* governs all use of *DDS Monitor Pro*.
 A copy of the license is included with the software distribution.
 Using the application means you accept the terms of that agreement.

-The open-source *Fast DDS Monitor* is a separate product distributed under the GPL-3.0 license and does not require a commercial license.
+The open-source *DDS Monitor* is a separate product distributed under the GPL-3.0 license and does not require a commercial license.

 ########
 Overview
 ########

-*eProsima Fast DDS Monitor* is designed to meet the following criteria:
+*eProsima DDS Monitor* is designed to meet the following criteria:

 #. **Monitoring**: real-time tracking of network status and DDS communication.
 #. **Intuitive**: graphical user interface developed following a user experience design approach.